 Sharpen your instincts with actionable stock trading research and insights from Schwab and third parties.

-There are three main ways that you can use ETFs:
+There are several ways that you can use ETFs:

 - To achieve broad portfolio diversification.